-James Ladyman & Karoline Wiesner, authors of What is a Complex System?, explain the increases in atmospheric temperature and what their consequences might be in light of the COP26 discussions.
+James Ladyman & Karoline Wiesner, authors of What is a Complex System?, explain the increases in atmospheric temperature and what their consequences might be.

 What is the difference between 1.5°C and 2.0°C?

 In 2015 representatives of 196 states agreed to hold the warming of average global atmospheric temperature above pre-industrial levels to well below 2°C, and to pursue efforts to limit it to 1.5°C—this is the Paris Agreement.
 However, just a few years later, in 2019, warming reached 1°C (compared to 1880) and is set to rise further.

 How much difference is there between 1°C warming and 1.5°C?
 Between 1.5°C and 2.0°C?
 It is tempting to think that the intensity of change due to a 0.5°C rise is the same in each case.
 This is mistaken.
 The climate system is not linear.
 An increase of 0.5°C in temperature at 14°C leads to different changes in, say, the frequency of storms or the intensity of heat waves, than an increase by 0.5°C at 14.5°C does.
 In fact, the intensity of change in the climate due to warming increases with the temperature.

 Global Warming of 1.5°C